 Minimum Hardware Specifications

-Our recommended configuration is either a 13" or a 15" MacBook Pro with the following minimum specifications (new as of June 11, 2012):
+Our recommended configuration is a 13" MacBook Pro or MacBook Air with the following minimum specifications (as of July 2014):

 The Mac includes a valuable suite of pre-installed software, including GarageBand for audio recording and iTunes for audio playback, as well as programs dedicated to video and photo editing.
 In addition to these pre-installed applications, we ask that all students also install applications for word processing (we recommend Microsoft Word, Apple Pages, or Open Office) and for basic music notation (the department supports Finale, Sibelius, and MuseScore).